ianhussey/blogdown-site/content/posts/2025-07-22-stalt-check/index.md

 This further reinforces the need for validation of STALT against other forensic meta-science methods before we know its utility.
 STALT may be easier to calculate than other metrics, but at present it remains considerably more difficult to interpret.

+## Future directions

+When I asked him for comments on this post, Heathers suggested that some manual inspection of a small subset of *p*-values in some of these bins would be useful.
+For example, what sort of tests, comparisons, domains etc. generate extremely low *p*-values; are they based on data extraction errors, etc. I think these are all all great suggestions, which I unfortunate don't currently have time to examine.
+Just as the original STALT manuscript briefly defined the method and gave examples, this blog post tries to briefly raise some questions about distributions from a large data set.
+If any one reading this is interested in taking up this task, please do get in touch and I can provide you with the data set you'd need to do more processing or inspection.

 ## Code

 All code and processed data is available at https://github.com/ianhussey/staltcheck.

+## Acknowledgements

+Thank to James Heathers for his comments on a draft of this post.

 ## References